vitay/deeprl/document.md

 The goal of a function approximator is to minimize a *loss function* (or cost function) $\mathcal{L}(\theta)$, so that the estimated Q-values converge for all state-pairs towards their target value, depending on the chosen algorithm:

-* Monte-Carlo methods: the Q-value of each $(s, a)$ pair should converge towards the mean expected return (in expectation):
+* Monte-Carlo methods: the Q-value of each $(s, a)$ pair should converge towards the expected return:

 $$
     \mathcal{L}(\theta) = \mathbb{E}_\pi[(R_t - Q_\theta(s, a))^2]